practicalli/spacemacs/docs/clojure-development/project-configuration.md

-# Project level configuration
+# Emacs Project configuration

-`.dir-locals.el` files provide project level configuration, configuring the default project type, build tool and other CIDER actions.
+`.dir-locals.el` files provide project level configuration where the default aliases, build tool and other CIDER actions can be defined.

 There are many [CIDER configuration variables](/reference/cider/configuration-variables.md) that can be added to `.dir-locals.el`

 `SPC p e` to create or edit a `.dir-locals.el` file in the current project.

-> #### Hint::Force loading the .dir-locals.el configuration
+???
+HINT "Force loading the .dir-locals.el configuration"
-> If a `.dir-locals.el` file is created or edited after a file from the project is open, then the variables will not be applied when using a command in that buffer.
->
-> `SPC b R` (`revert-buffer`) to reload an already open buffer and the variables in the `.dir-locals.el` file will be loaded and available to any command called from that buffer.
-Switching to a buffer that has not been reverted (or re-opened) may not pick up the changes to the `.dir-locals.el` file.
+    The definitions in a `.dir-locals.el` are only ready when opening a file from the current project, so a file must be opened or reloaded, ++spc++ ++"b"++ ++r++ (`revert-buffer`).
+Switching to another buffer that has not been reverted (or re-opened) may not pick up the changes to the `.dir-locals.el` file.

 ## Example configurations